Live and study in New York, take your career anywhere. Mercy College will give you the tools and support you need to succeed in a competitive world.

 Please visit the Getting Your Form I-20 section of our International Student Services Office website for more information on getting your I-20 and Eligibility forms.

 Where is Mercy College located?

-Mercy College has four campuses in the New York metro area.
+Mercy College has three campuses in the New York City area.
 Our main campus is located in Dobbs Ferry, along the Hudson River.
-Our Manhattan Campus is in the heart of Midtown, Manhattan and boasts all new infrastructure with new student housing opening in Fall 2020.
-With campuses in Dobbs Ferry, Manhattan, Bronx, and Yorktown Heights, our diverse student body sustains a vibrant on-campus culture.
+Our Manhattan Campus (New York City Campus) is in the heart of Midtown, Manhattan and boasts all new infrastructure with student housing opened in Fall 2020.
+With campuses in Dobbs Ferry, Manhattan, and Bronx, our diverse student body sustains a vibrant on-campus culture.

 Do I need a visa to study at Mercy College?